UdelaRInterior/ansible-role-matrix-synapse/README.md

 Also based on the recommendation, a Nginx reverse proxy and valid Let's Encrypt certificates are configured to simplify communication with clients and federated servers.

+As a database server, it is possible to use PostgreSQL (recommended for production environments) and SQLite (recommended for small or testing environments).
+The role default option is PostgreSQL, contemplating its installation and configuration.

 A simple Postfix installation makes it possible to send notifications, account recovery, etc. via email.
 With easily customizable templates through variables.

-As a database server, it is possible to use PostgreSQL (recommended for production environments) and SQLite (recommended for small or testing environments).
-The role default option is PostgreSQL, contemplating its installation and configuration.
+Through authentication providers it's possible to integrate decentralized logins.
+This role implements integration with LDAP optionally.

 Finally, this role also allows you to install the [Riot web](https://riot.im/app/#/welcome) application with Synapse.
 This feature is disabled by default (`synapse_installation_with_riot: false`) due to the [project security recommendation](https://github.com/vector-im/riot-web/#important-security-note).
 You can install it at your own risk in the same domain or using a different one for Riot (`riot_server_name`).